 A slow, slow burn.
-This is a long movie and it definitely feels long.
-It’s based around character relationships and dialogue, not setpieces, so there aren’t any big action scenes.
-This may alienate some of the more casual movie watchers.
-Additionally, the film does take a while to get into the central Ford-James conflict.
-The main story hook doesn’t come until a ways into the movie and the beginning does test one’s patience.
+This is a long movie, and it feels long.
+It’s based around character relationships and dialogue, not set pieces, so there aren’t any big action scenes — this may alienate some of the more casual movie watchers.
+Additionally, the film does take a while to get into the central Ford and James conflict.
+The main story hook doesn’t come until a way into the movie, and the beginning does test one’s patience.
 The film could’ve also been trimmed a bit to cut down on the lengthy runtime and tighten up the pace.

-It sure is purdy.
+It sure is pretty.
 The film, shot by the magnificently talented and eternally snubbed Roger Deakins, features some gorgeous, subtle cinematography and immersive production design.
-It’s hard to question the fact that the film is set in the 1880’s as it looks totally legitimate.
-There are also some dream-like vignettes with, get this, vignette images which are curiously obvious and not very inspired that accompany some period-accurate (wordiness and all) narration.
-Nick Cave and Warren Ellis’ melancholy score accompanies the visuals very well, all while staying subtle and unobtrusive.
+It’s hard to question that the film is set in the 1880s, as it looks totally legitimate.
+There are also some dream-like vignettes with — get this — vignette images, which are curiously obvious and not very inspired that accompany some period-accurate narration.
+Nick Cave and Warren Ellis’ melancholic score accompanies the visuals very well while staying subtle and unobtrusive.

 Dance, monkeys, dance!
-The performances all around are pretty solid with Casey Affleck definitely stealing the show as the naive, young Robert Ford.
+The performances all around are pretty solid, with Casey Affleck stealing the show as the naive, young Robert Ford.
 His descent into bitterness is shown in a relatable way that makes one question his so-called cowardice.
 Brad Pitt is pretty understated, though still great with some moments of sociopathic behavior and overall craziness boiling under his reluctance for fame.
-The supporting cast, however, is kept on a pretty short leash with the incomparable Sam Rockwell playing a restrained, albeit interesting role.
+The supporting cast is kept on a pretty short leash with the incomparable Sam Rockwell playing a restrained, yet interesting role.